 Closely monitor your financial records and credit reports.
 Report any suspicious activity to your financial institution.

 Contact an attorney who is experienced in the Fair Credit and Reporting Act (FCRA) immediately.
-The law firm of Massey & Duffy, PLLC has the expertise in consumer law to help you protect your interests.
+The law firm of Massey & Duffy, PLLC, has expertise in consumer law to help you protect your interests.
 Our firm has obtained favorable jury verdicts of over $3.5 million for plaintiffs for violations of the FCRA.

 If you believe that you are a victim of negligent or willful violations by Equifax or other credit reporting agencies, you may call our office at (352) 505-8900 for a FREE CONSULTATION.